Package Leaflet: Information for the User

 Frequent (may affect up to 1 in 10 people):

-The following side effects have been reported:infrequent(affecting up to 1 in 100 people):
+The following side effects have been reported infrequently(affecting up to 1 in 100 people):

-The following side effects have been reported:rare(affecting up to 1 in 1,000 people):
+The following side effects have been reported rarely(affecting up to 1 in 1,000 people):

-The following side effects have been reported:very rare(affecting up to 1 in 10,000 people):
+The following side effects have been reported very rarely(affecting up to 1 in 10,000 people):

-You may feel dizzy from time to time, but this can usually be prevented by taking allopurinol after meals.
+You may feel dizzy from time to time, but this can usually be avoided if you take allopurinol after meals.
 Inform your doctor if this problem persists.

-Allopurinol may occasionally affect your blood or lymphatic system.
-These effects have occurred normally in people with liver or kidney problems.
-Inform your doctor as soon as you notice that you are getting bruises more easily than normal, or if you have a sore throat or other symptoms of infection.
+Alopurinol may occasionally affect your blood or lymphatic system.
+These effects have usually occurred in people with liver or kidney problems.
+Inform your doctor as soon as you notice that you bruise more easily than normal or if you have a sore throat or other signs of infection.

 Composition of Alopurinol Aurovitas

-Uncoated tablets, white to off-white in color, round shape (diameter 8 mm), with a beveled edge, marked with “A” and “1” separated by a median line on one side and smooth on the other.
-The groove is only for facilitating the breakage for swallowing, not for dividing into equal doses.
+Uncoated tablets, white to off-white in color, round in shape (diameter 8 mm), with a beveled edge, marked with "A" and "1" separated by a middle line on one side and smooth on the other.
+The score line is only to facilitate breaking for swallowing, not for dividing into equal doses.

 Alopurinol Aurovitas tablets are available in blister packs and PEAD bottles.